 Supreme Court: Emergency led to fertile conditions for destruction of liberty

-The Supreme Court said the experiences gained from the Emergency era are sobering lessons, which should warn against endowing a statute, susceptible to grave misuse.
+The Supreme Court said the experiences gained from the Emergency era are sobering lessons, which should warn against endowing a statute, susceptible of grave misuse

-New Delhi: The Supreme Court said the experiences gained from the Emergency era are sobering lessons, which should warn against endowing a statute, susceptible to grave misuse.
+New Delhi : The Supreme Court said the experiences gained from the Emergency era are sobering lessons, which should warn against endowing a statute, susceptible of grave misuse.

 The observation by the top court was made on the contentions of the Gujarat government that the pandemic has resulted in an internal disturbance.
 This was used to justify its notification to extract additional hours from workers without paying wages for the overtime.